 At the Special Meeting held on August 24, 2023, CF VIII Stockholders approved, among other things, the Business Combination.
 In connection with such approval, holders of 669,661 CF VIII Public Shares exercised their right to have such shares redeemed upon consummation of the Business Combination for a pro rata portion of the funds in the Trust Account (excluding CF VIII Public Shares validly tendered for redemption in connection with the Business Combination but which were redeemed prior to the consummation of the Business Combination in connection with the Fourth Extension).
-On September 14, 2023, CF VIII Stockholders approved the Fourth Extension pursuant to which the Expiration Date was extended from September 16, 2023 to March 16, 2024 (or such earlier date as determined by the CF VIII Board).
+On .
+September 14, 2023, CF VIII Stockholders approved the Fourth Extension pursuant to which the Expiration Date was extended from September 16, 2023 to March 16, 2024 (or such earlier date as determined by the CF VIII Board).
 In connection with the Fourth Extension, holders of 730,270 CF VIII Public Shares exercised their right to have such shares redeemed for a pro rata portion of the funds in the Trust Account.
 Upon consummation of the Business Combination, 36,658 CF VIII Public Shares will remain outstanding, after taking into account the CF VIII Public Shares validly tendered for redemption in connection with the Business Combination.
-The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor 1,600,000 shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII.
-Immediately after the Closing, assuming all of the shares registered hereunder will constitute part of our public float, such shares will represent 98.7% of our public float (which will also include the 36,658

-CF VIII Public Shares that will remain outstanding upon the Closing).
-Due to the limited postClosing public float, the trading price of Common Stock may fluctuate widely due to various factors, including the level of purchase or sales of Common Stock relative to the public float.
+The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor a number of shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII.
+The number of shares being registered for resale hereunder which will be distributed to such non-affiliate partners will be disclosed in the final prospectus.
+Immediately after the Closing, assuming all of the shares registered hereunder will constitute part of our public float, such shares will represent 98.7% of our public float (which will also include the 36,658 CF VIII Public Shares that will remain outstanding upon the Closing).
+Due to the limited post-Closing public float, the trading price of Common Stock may fluctuate widely due to various factors, including the level of purchase or sales of Common Stock relative to the public float.
 The sale of shares of Common Stock registered hereunder could have a significant negative impact on the public trading price of Common Stock.
 The limited public float could adversely affect the Combined Entity's business and financing opportunities, and may make it difficult for you to sell your Common Stock at a price that is attractive to you.